11 Best Paprika Substitute Options: Your Complete Guide to Paprika

 What to know: Cajun spice or Cajun seasoning is typically a blend of spices such as cayenne pepper, garlic powder, onion powder, black pepper, white pepper, oregano, thyme, and/or red pepper flakes—with some varieties containing regular or smoked paprika.
 Cajun spice has more of an orange hue, so it won’t offer the bright or deep red color of paprika to your recipe.

-Since Cajun spice includes more savory than hot spices, it’s not as spicy as cayenne pepper and can work as a substitute for smoked or regular paprika.
+Since Cajun spice is more savory than hot spices, it’s not as spicy as cayenne pepper and can work as a substitute for smoked or regular paprika.

 How to substitute: Use one teaspoon of Cajun spice for one teaspoon of paprika.